 We Want You To Feel Safe and Comfortable with the Home Project Process During This Pandemic

-The health and safety of our clients and employees has always been paramount at Innovative Construction.
+The health and safety of our clients and employees has always been paramount at Innovative Design + Build.
 Maintaining clean, neat and safe job sites in a thorough and systematic way has always been a crucial part of all of our projects.
 We are taking the pandemic very seriously, especially because a lot of our clients are in the at-risk category.
 But while we’ve had to make some adjustments due to COVID-19, the health and safety precautions we’ve already been practicing made it an easy transition for us.
 What follows are what to expect in regards to your health and safety during construction.

 Virtual and Outdoor Meetings

 We are minimizing the number of face-to-face meetings required on our jobsites.
 Accordingly, our office has gone 100% virtual and we will meet with you via Zoom whenever possible.
 And when we do meet in person, we will be wearing masks and hold our meetings outdoors with safe social distancing.
 These meetings are limited to a minimum number of people.

 We have followed the EPA’s Lead Renovation, Repair and Painting Rule (RRP Rule) standards on all of our jobs since 2014.
 This is part of the reason adding safety measures to prevent the spread of COVID-19 was not difficult for us.
 Here’s a list of the precautions we take and our general process during these strange and challenging times.